All About Air Conditioners for Restaurants

 The more single-splits you install the more external condensers you require.
 If external space is at a premium then please see the other options in this menu.

 These systems are ideal for larger open-plan shops.
-Whilst they can have two, three or four internal cooling units they only have one external condenser box.
+While they can have two, three, or four internal cooling units, they only have one external condenser box.
 This means that less space is taken up on the building exterior.

-They are typically used for cooling one large single area and operate from the same control panel.
-It is therefore not possible to control the internal units individually.
-These units are not suitable for cooling multiple rooms where different temperatures are required.
+They are typically used for cooling one large area and operate from the same control panel.
+Therefore, it is not possible to control the internal units individually.
+These units are unsuitable for cooling multiple rooms with different temperatures.

 Many commercial buildings in the UK and especially in London do not have planning permission to place condenser boxes on their exterior walls or roofs.
 In these cases, Water-Cooled Air Conditioners are the ideal solution as the entire system is located within the property.